eperche-fr/docs/MyTado/en_US/index.md

 Tado invalidated the current token.
 Go to your home device > **Connect to Tado** to reauthenticate.

+### Empty dependencies and daemon panels

+Check your Debian version.
+You need at least Debian 11 (which provides PHP 7.4+ and Python 3.9+ required for the plugin to work properly).
+You must update your Jeedom installation.

 ## Request help

 1. Check if your problem is already listed in the [Jeedom community](https://community.jeedom.com/tag/plugin-mytado)